2 old happy people

 Bee venom for therapy: arthritis.
 What is apipuncture?

-Arthritis is most surely the oldest disease of humanity.
-In ancient times, Homo Sapiens probably noticed that he got some relief after being stung by the bees, making bee stinging the first apitherapy received by humans.
+Arthritis is most surely the oldest disease in humanity.
+In ancient times, Homo sapiens probably noticed that he got some relief after being stung by the bees, making bee stinging the first apitherapy received by humans.

-Considered the father of modern apitherapy, the Austrian physician Philip Terc published his research in “Report about a Peculiar Connection between the Bee Stings and Rheumatism” in 1888.
+The Austrian physician Philip Terc is considered to be the father of modern apitherapy.
+He published his research in “Report about a Peculiar Connection between the Bee Stings and Rheumatism” in 1888.

-Doctor Philip Terc himself had rheumatism and cured himself by bee stings.
+Doctor Philip Terc himself had rheumatism and cured himself with bee stings.
 He thought that the stronger the rheumatism form, the stronger the bee venom doses should be.

 He distinguishes three phases of healing:

 Terc treats his patients with 1 to 50 bees per session.
-From his 660 patients, 544 recovered completely, 99 improved and 17 did not recovered at all.
+From his 660 patients, 544 recovered completely, 99 improved and 17 did not recover at all.

 The book is indeed the bible of the profession and will teach you what you need to know to understand why bee venom therapy works and how you can use it therapeutically.